-The Alaska Music Educators Association is the local affiliate of NAfME (formerly MENC), the National Association for Music Education.
-We are a dedicated group of concerned and involved music teachers, working to positively impact the direction of music education to the benefit of students across the state of Alaska.
+The Alaska Music Educators Association is the local affiliate of NAfME, the National Association for Music Education.
+We are a dedicated group of concerned and involved music teachers, working to positively impact the direction of music education to the benefit of students across the State of Alaska.

-As a member of NAfME, you also become a member of the Alaska Music Educators Association.
-As a member of AMEA, you can, personally, affect what is happening in music education.
-We need you to become active in the AMEA!
+Membership in the Alaska Music Educators Association is included with your paid membership to NAfME.
+As a member of AMEA, you can personally affect what is happening in music education.
+We need you to become active in AMEA!

 The Frank and Carol Pinkerton Orchestral String Instrument Scholarship supports outstanding candidates who wish to pursue careers as orchestra teachers.
 Frank and Carol Pinkerton lived in Alaska for 46 years, and were active music educators and performers.
 The Pinkertons are dedicated to ensuring that future generations of talented Alaskan musicians have the resources to pursue careers as music educators.